d1bevz/kdmid_queue_checker/README.md

 - Ubuntu server version with browser imitation

-- Option to send an email about existing appointments without taking it.
+- Option to send an email about existing appointments without taking any.

 - User Interface